 A Bernese and Golden Retriever mix will likely exhibit these positive traits—if they are raised and trained correctly—due to both parent breeds having a similar personality and temperament.

-Health Issues of the Bernese Mountain Dog Retriever Mix
+Bernese Mountain Dog Golden Retriever Mix Health And Care

 Sadly, both parent breeds are at risk for various health issues that could possibly be passed down to Golden Retriever Bernese Mountain Dog puppies.